klaytn/kips/KIPs/kip-17-non_fungible_token.md

 ### Metadata Extension
 The **metadata extension** is OPTIONAL for KIP-17 smart contracts (see "caveats", below).
 This allows your smart contract to be interrogated for its name and for details about the assets which your NFTs represent.

+Note: The function `tokenURI` is useful only when `IKIP17MetadataMintable` is implemented.

 ```solidity
 pragma solidity 0.4.24;